 Standard Approval may be given to hoops of unstressed upright separation 311/16 inches to 313/16 inches, and both Championship and Standard Approvals to those with separation in the range 311/16 inches to 33/4 inches.
 The Championship range provides for a 1/16 inch clearance on all Championship Approved balls and the different upper limit of the Standard range accommodates a 1/8 inch clearance.
 By stressing the hoops in the ground it is expected that most designs will produce both 1/16 inch and 1/8 inch settings at ball half-height; the rules for Approval also aim to cover fixed width hoops such as may be more suitable for use with artificial surfaces.

 The requirements in Section 2(c) were revised in 2009 to recognise widespread use of hoops of greater upright diameter than 5/8 inch diameter, problems with the production of cast iron hoops with 5/8 inch, and a strong interest in the upper reaches of the game in providing hoops of significant challenge.
-The revision of the Laws in 2008 to increase the upward tolerance on the 5/8 inch dimension to 1/8 inch was therefore interpreted in Approval regulations 2(c) and 2(e) to permit the use of 3/4 inch diameter uprights and crown.
+The revision of the Laws in 2008 to increase the upward tolerance on the 5/8 inch dimension by 1/8 inch was therefore interpreted in Approval regulations 2(c) and 2(e) to permit the use of 3/4 inch diameter uprights and crown.

 Currently Approved Hoops are as follows: